-- 60.1 Distinctions may be awarded for postgraduate taught masters, diplomas and certificates. - 60.2 Where a student has been permitted to resubmit their dissertation or research project in line with Regulation 58 (except where Special Circumstances apply), distinction can only be awarded based on the mark for the originally submitted dissertation. - 60.3 For degree programmes which use letter grades in addition to numerical marks, the award of distinction will be made where the student meets the above criteria using the numerical mark. - 60.4 For MFA, the award of distinction relates only to grades obtained at stages 3 and 4 (Year 2). - 60.5 Borderline marks are defined as marks from two percentage points below boundary up to the boundary itself, e.g. 68.00% to 69.99% for the dissertation and for the average of other courses.
-See also taught assessment regulation 44 above. - 60.6 The average for the courses is calculated on the basis of credit weighting.
-Courses where credit has been obtained by recognition of prior learning are excluded from the average. - 60.7 The Postgraduate Common Marking Scheme can be found at: www.ed.ac.uk/schools-departments/student- administration/exams/regulations/common-marking-scheme
+- 60.1 Distinctions may be awarded for postgraduate taught masters, diplomas and certificates. - 60.2 Where a student has been permitted to resubmit their dissertation or research project in line with Regulation 58 (except where Special Circumstances apply), they are not eligible for the award of the degree with distinction. - 60.3 For degree programmes which use letter grades in addition to numerical marks, the award of distinction will be made where the student meets the above criteria using the numerical mark. - 60.4 For MFA, the award of distinction relates only to grades obtained at stages 3 and 4 (Year 2). - 60.5 Borderline marks are defined as marks from two percentage points below boundary up to the boundary itself, e.g. 68.00% to 69.99% for the dissertation and for the average of other courses.
+See also taught assessment regulation 44 above. - 60.6 The average for the courses is derived by calculating the mean of marks of the individual courses, weighted by the number of credit points of each course.
+Courses where credit has been obtained by recognition of prior learning are excluded from the average, except where the credit was awarded for the certificate or diploma associated with the masters degree.

+60.7 The Postgraduate Common Marking Scheme can be found at: www.ed.ac.uk/schools-departments/studentadministration/exams/regulations/common-marking-scheme

-Regulation 61 Award of credit from other universities
+Award of credit from other universities Regulation 61